 Here we explore how successful leaders can have a transformational impact on healthcare services, facilitating improvement and innovation by shaping organisational cultures that empower and engage staff.

-Please watch the video interview with Professor Erwin Loh, Chief Medical Officer at Monash Health, Australia.
-Professor Loh is responsible for clinical practice, governance and leadership development in Monash Health, Victoria.
-Monash Health (MH) is the largest discreet ‘Health Service’ in Australia, a conglomerate of 5 hospitals (tertiary and University), 2 subsidiary large centres, 39 community centres and 14,000 staff.
+Please watch the video interview with Professor Erwin Loh, Chief Medical Officer at Monash Health, Victoria, Australia - the largest discreet ‘health service’ in Australia, a conglomerate of 5 hospitals (tertiary and University), 2 subsidiary large centres, 39 community centres and 14,000 staff.
+Professor Loh is responsible for clinical practice, governance and leadership development.

 During the interview Professor Loh explores how the most successful leaders in healthcare are those who are able to facilitate and engage a wider constituency of staff (what he terms ‘servant leadership’), rather than leaders who insist on directing from the front.